rqlite/rqlite/DOC/KUBERNETES.md

 # Running rqlite on Kubernetes
 This document provides an example of how to run rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
-The [source for the configuration below is available in the Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).
+[Full source for the configuration described below available in the Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).

 ## Creating a cluster
 ### Create Services
 The first thing to do is to create two [Kubernetes _Services_](https://kubernetes.io/docs/concepts/services-networking/service).
 The first service, `rqlite-svc-internal`, is [_Headless_](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) and allows the nodes to find each other and cluster automatically.
 It shouldn't be used by rqlite clients.
 It is the second service, `rqlite-svc`, that is for clients to talk to the cluster -- this service will get a Cluster IP address which those clients can connect to.

 A key difference between `rqlite-svc-internal` and `rqlite-svc` is that the second will only contain Pods that are ready to serve traffic.
 This makes it most suitable for use by end-users of rqlite.
+In otherwords you should communicate with your cluster using the hostname `rqlite-svc`.

+Download and apply the service configuration like so:
 ```bash
 curl -s https://raw.githubusercontent.com/rqlite/kubernetes-configuration/master/service.yaml -o rqlite-service.yaml
 kubectl apply -f rqlite-service.yaml